image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 ![Techniques comparison](./images/roiAnalysis/ThresholdOrWatershed.png)

 :::caution
-Before taking on the analysis of regions of interest we recommend to take a look at the tutorials for `watershed` and `threshold`.
+Before taking on the analysis of regions of interest we recommend to take a look at the tutorials for `watershed` and `threshold`, notably their options and the blurring techniques to optimize the output.
 :::

 First we need to extract regions of interest from a map for further analysis: